 What is a delivery attempt?

-A delivery attempt is made when a driver from a carrier – whether a national carrier like UPS or FedEx, or a regional provider – tries to physically bring a package or parcel to its intended address and recipient.
+A delivery attempt is when a driver from a carrier tries to physically bring a package or parcel to its intended address and recipient.
+Delivery attempts are categorized as either successful or unsuccessful.
+The term “attempted delivery” is often used by carriers to signify an unsuccessful attempt to deliver.

 Delivery attempts are successful when the driver or service provider is able to hand the package to the addressee, place the package in a secure location or convey the parcel in some other way, such as handing it to a neighbor.
 However, if a delivery attempt is made but the driver can’t hand the package to a recipient or place it in a secure location, the tracking number will classify the delivery attempt as unsuccessful.

-When a first delivery attempt fails, most carriers will try a second delivery attempt and in many cases a third before pursuing an alternative course such as leaving the package at an alternative delivery location (a local store or post office).
+When a delivery attempt fails, most carriers — whether a national carrier like UPS or FedEx, or a regional provider — will try a second delivery attempt and in many cases a third before pursuing an alternative course such as leaving the package at an alternative delivery location (a local store or post office).
 Some post office locations offer self-service pickup options.
 Normally, after several failed delivery attempts, the postal service or courier company will have the package returned to sender.

 Delivery attempts can be classified by number based on whether the attempt is a first delivery attempt, second delivery attempt, third delivery attempt and so on.
 The number of redelivery attempts will often be indicated in communication from the company responsible for the package.